-If your words aren’t looking especially readable on top of your image, try using an overlay.
-For this design, we placed a black rectangle (from the Geometric group in the Overlays tab) over our photo, then adjusted the Fade slider on the Overlay palette.
+If your words aren’t looking especially readable on top of your image, try using a graphic.
+For this design, we placed a black rectangle over our photo, then adjusted the Fade slider on the Graphics palette.
 This added a little bit of darkness to our entire image and made the text stand out.

 One lil’ note about text/image combos for advertisements: be extra sure to check the guidelines for the site your ad will appear on.
-Some sites, like Facebook, show more love to ads that feature images with little-or-no text (get the lowdown on Facebook ads and text on their site).
-With these, you’ll wanna either keep the text minimal, or go the logo-only route and write your copy to accompany the pic, like zis:
+Some sites, like Facebook, show more love to ads that feature images with little-or-no text.
+Learn about making rad Facebook ads.
+With these, you’ll wanna either keep the text minimal, or go the logo-only route and write your copy to accompany the pic, like this:

 No matter which design route you go, these two rules hold true: